cvonk/cvonk.github.io/resolve-ffmpeg/README.md

-# CODECs in DaVinci Resolve 17.1 and FFMPEG
+# Exchange video with alpha channel between DaVinci Resolve and FFMPEG

-My quest: a CODEC that supports an alpha (transparency) channel.
+My quest: find a CODEC that supports an alpha (transparency) channel.
 Both for lossless and lossy video compression.

 ## Lossless